chuaindia/To-Do-List/README.md

 # TO DO LIST Project

 > This is a project that displays a To Do list of activities.
+In this branch add and remove buttons are created.

 ## Built With